testsigma

 • Recovery testing verifies that the system can recover from failures or errors.

-The specific tests performed in system testing will vary depending on the system.
+The specific tests performed in this testing will vary depending on the system.
 However, system testing aims to ensure that the system is ready for use by the end users.

 Basic Requirements of System Testing